edgarpf/aws-cda-tips/README.md

 - A SWF workflow task or task execution can live up to 1 year.

+- SWF uses deciders and workers to complete tasks.

+- SWF tasks are assigned once and never duplicated.

 - It guarantees delivery order of messages/tasks.

 - Video encoding is one of the major use cases for using SWF.